 Not to mention, your contact center and your customer experience need some of your best agents to stay agents.
 It adds a layer of stability to your team dynamic.
 And it keeps a crop of your best customer-facing agents where they thrive – on the frontlines helping customers.
 Then, your customers and your operations leaders will thank you for the positive business outcomes that follow.

-Don’t assign pay raises exclusively based on promotions.
+Don’t assign pay raises based only on promotions.

-Your contact center needs the right blend of superstars and rock stars to succeed in giving your customers the best possible experience.
-Make it easier for rock stars to grow and sink deeper into their roles, so you can keep your steady rocks in their chairs helping customers.
+Your contact center needs the right blend of superstars and rock stars to succeed.
+Make it easier for rock stars to grow and strengthen their roles, so you can keep your steady rocks in their chairs helping customers.